- Enterprise Mobility

 Tips on choosing colors or color scheme

-For example, if your brand or website is based on Makeup and Hygiene product; white, lavender, pink etc should be your first choice if it is Govt. agencies or NGOs; blue and green may be ideal.
-So, firstly focus on what your brand stands for?
+For example, if your brand or website is based on Makeup and Hygiene products; white, lavender, pink, etc should be your first choice if it is Govt. agencies or NGOs; blue and green may be ideal.
+So, firstly focus on what your brand stands for.

 It’s important to think about who will be using the website and what they expect.
 The colors for feminine products would likely be different from the colors for kids or males.